David Brooks (author): Academia

+Writing

+While in Western Australia, Brooks published his first collections of poetry and short fiction.
+His first collection of poetry, The Cold Front (1983), won the Ann Elder Award and was shortlisted for the NSW Premier's Prize.
+The Book of Sei in 1985 was his first collection of stories.

-Brooks returned to Canberra in 1986 to teach at the A.N.U. – a period marked by the publication of the pioneering Poetry and Gender, which he edited with Brenda Walker – and in 1991 took up a lectureship in Australian Literature at the University of Sydney.
-He briefly edited the journal Helix and oversaw its transition to The Phoenix Review.
+After returning to Canberra in 1986 to teach at the ANU, he published the pioneering Poetry and Gender, which he edited with Brenda Walker.

+In Sydney, he briefly edited the journal Helix and oversaw its transition to The Phoenix Review.
 In 1995 he published his first novel, The House of Balthus (based on the paintings of Balthasar Klossowski de Rola), a novel subsequently translated into German and Polish.
-In 1999 he was asked to succeed Elizabeth Webby as editor of the journal Southerly and accepted on the understanding that the editorship be shared (from 2000 until 2007 with Noel Rowe; from 2007 until the present with [Elizabeth McMahon]).
-In the same year (1999) he became Director of the University of Sydney's Graduate Writing Program.
+In 1999 he was asked to succeed Elizabeth Webby as editor of the literary journal Southerly and accepted on the understanding that the editorship be shared (from 2000 until 2007 with Noel Rowe; from 2007 until the present with [Elizabeth McMahon]).

-In 2005, Brooks and Stasko having separated, he married the Slovenian-born scholar/activist Teya Pribac, whom he had first encountered when visiting Slovenia to launch an anthology of Australian poetry edited by his long-time friend Bert Pribac (no relation of Teya Pribac).
-Subsequently, Brooks has developed a strong connection with Slovenia, translating (among others) Slovenia's premier modern poet Srecko Kosovel with Bert Pribac, and seen his own work published in Slovenian editions.